HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 - Tuning circuits in receivers and transmitters
 - Antenna design
 - Filter construction

-Amateur radio example: A typical crystal filter in an SSB transceiver uses multiple resonant circuits to achieve sharp selectivity, allowing the desired signal to pass while rejecting nearby interfering signals.

 Understanding inductance and capacitance is crucial for grasping how radio circuits work and for troubleshooting issues in your equipment.
 As you progress in your amateur radio journey, you'll encounter these concepts frequently, from adjusting antenna tuners to understanding how different components in your radio function.